panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 The sum of `0.1` and `0.2` numbers is *not exactly* `0.3`, but slightly above `0.3`.

-Due to how floating point numbers are encoded in binary, operations like addition on floating point numbers are subject to rounding errors.
+Due to how floating point numbers are encoded in binary, operations like addition of floating point numbers are subject to rounding errors.

+Simply put, comparing floats directly is not precise.

 Thus `0.1 + 0.2 === 0.3` is `false`.